 Applications are submitted through an online application system.
-Questions should be directed to the competitive project officers, assigned by county.
+Questions should be directed to the National Park Service Grants PROJECT OFFICER, assigned by county.

-Main Office Phone: (916) 653-7423 Grants Website: www.parks.ca.gov/grants
+Grants Website: www.parks.ca.gov/grants

 Department Mission

 The mission of the California Department of Parks and Recreation (DPR) is to provide for the health, inspiration, and education of the people of California by helping to preserve the state's extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation.